Beginners Guide to Peace - Treacherous Roads

 Imagine that you are a home owner in the U.S. In nearly every jurisdiction you are compelled to pay property taxes, often in large part to finance the local schools.
 It does not matter whether you have children in the system.
 You may be a bachelor without children, a retired couple who are “empty nesters”, or perhaps a young couple homeschooling your children or sending them to private schools that you pay for with your own funds.
 Whatever the case, you are still compelled to pay the property taxes.

 If you refuse to pay the property tax, the local government can place a lien against your house.
 Resist long enough, you will eventually receive an eviction notice.
 If you refuse to leave, the local police may be enlisted to forcibly remove you or bar you from reentering your house if you leave.
 Put up enough resistance, you will eventually be forced to comply with a gun to your head.

 Similarly, if you refuse to buy a government issued tag for your car, you will likely be spotted by the police and be directed to pull over.
 If you refuse to pull over your car may be rammed or forced off the road until you comply.
 Once stopped, you will find a gun at your head, demanding that you exit your vehicle.
-Make even the slightest wrong move, or comply too slowly, and you may very well find yourself on the pavement in a pool of your own blood.
+Make even the slightest wrong move, or comply too slowly, and you may very well find yourself beat to the ground wondering "how could this possibly be public service?"

 The Gun to the Head

 Libertarians use the expression “the gun to the head” to encapsulate the argument that compliance to government rules and taxation is not voluntary but is in fact compulsive and backed by aggressive force.
 While some non-libertarians may concede that government obedience is backed by the threat and at times the actual use of force and violence, they will counter that some services or functions are just too import to be left to the free market or would not be provided at all.